House Extension Cost

 Superstructure

 This is all about making sure that the structure will be sound and resistant to damp.
-The brickwork will be completed up to the level of the damp proof course.
+The brickwork will be completed up to the damp proof course level.
 Concrete lintels will be installed as needed.

 The builders will fit the insulation at this point as well.
 The flooring will then be poured.
 There will be another building control inspection during this stage of work.